nextcloud/docker/README.md

 $ docker run -d nextcloud:fpm
 ```

-As the fastCGI-Process is not capable of serving static files (style sheets, images, ...) the webserver needs access to these files.
+As the fastCGI-Process is not capable of serving static files (style sheets, images, ...), the webserver needs access to these files.
 This can be achieved with the `volumes-from` option.
-You can find more information in the docker-compose section.
+You can find more information in the [docker-compose section](#running-this-image-with-docker-compose).

 ## Using an external database
-By default this container uses SQLite for data storage, but the Nextcloud setup wizard (appears on first run) allows connecting to an existing MySQL/MariaDB or PostgreSQL database.
+By default, this container uses SQLite for data storage but the Nextcloud setup wizard (appears on first run) allows connecting to an existing MySQL/MariaDB or PostgreSQL database.
 You can also link a database container, e. g. `--link my-mysql:mysql`, and then use `mysql` as the database host on setup.
 More info is in the docker-compose section.

 ## Persistent data
-The Nextcloud installation and all data beyond what lives in the database (file uploads, etc) is stored in the [unnamed docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) volume `/var/www/html`.
+The Nextcloud installation and all data beyond what lives in the database (file uploads, etc) are stored in the [unnamed docker volume](https://docs.docker.com/engine/tutorials/dockervolumes/#adding-a-data-volume) volume `/var/www/html`.
 The docker daemon will store that data within the docker directory `/var/lib/docker/volumes/...`.
 That means your data is saved even if the container crashes, is stopped or deleted.

 A named Docker volume or a mounted host directory should be used for upgrades and backups.
-To achieve this you need one volume for your database container and one for Nextcloud.
+To achieve this, you need one volume for your database container and one for Nextcloud.

 Nextcloud:
 - `/var/www/html/` folder where all nextcloud data lives